 to ensure children have appropriate access to healthcare

+to preserve the school’s history and collective memory

 The lawful basis on which we use this information

 Under the UK General Data Protection Regulation (UK GDPR), the school is required to identify a valid lawful basis for each processing activity involving personal data.
 We only collect and use pupils’ personal data when the law allows us to.
 Most commonly, we process it where: